RashiLadvikar/Vendor-Performance-Analysis/README.md

-Vendor Performance & Profitability Analysis
-1. Title

-Vendor Performance & Profitability Analysis for Retail and Wholesale Operations

-2. Executive Summary

-Evaluates vendor performance to support data-driven decision-making

-Analyzes sales, purchasing behavior, inventory turnover, and profitability

-Identifies operational inefficiencies and vendor dependency risks

-Highlights margin optimization opportunities

-Delivers actionable insights through EDA, statistical validation, and interactive dashboards

-3. Business Problem

-Efficient vendor and inventory management is essential for profitability in competitive retail and wholesale environments.
-Common challenges include vendor dependency, slow-moving inventory, inefficient pricing, and inconsistent profit margins.

-Business objectives of this analysis include:

-Identifying underperforming brands requiring pricing or promotional adjustments

-Determining top vendors contributing to total sales and gross profit

-Analyzing the financial impact of bulk purchasing on unit cost

-Evaluating inventory turnover to reduce holding and storage costs

-Comparing profitability between high-performing and low-performing vendors

-4. Methodology

-The project follows a structured analytics workflow to ensure accuracy and business relevance.

-Data Preparation and Cleaning

-Removed transactions with zero sales

-Excluded negative gross profit records

-Filtered undefined or negative profit margins

-Eliminated non-contributing inventory records

-Exploratory Data Analysis (EDA)

-Computed summary statistics to understand data distribution

-Identified outliers in pricing, freight cost, and stock turnover

-Performed correlation analysis to evaluate relationships between cost, sales, and profitability

-Vendor Segmentation

-Identified top-performing vendors based on sales and purchase contribution

-Classified low-performing vendors using volume and profitability metrics

-Compared high-margin vendors against high-volume vendors

-Statistical Validation

-Conducted hypothesis testing to confirm profit margin differences between vendor segments

-Visualization and Reporting

-Designed an interactive Power BI dashboard for stakeholder-level insights

-Presented KPIs and trends in a clear, decision-oriented format

-5. Skills

-Data Cleaning and Preprocessing

-Exploratory Data Analysis (EDA)

-Statistical Analysis and Hypothesis Testing

-KPI Definition and Business Metrics

-Data Visualization and Dashboard Design

-Business Insight Generation and Recommendation Framing

-6. Results & Business Recommendations
-Key Results

-Top 10 vendors contribute approximately 65.7% of total purchases, indicating vendor dependency risk

-Bulk purchasing reduces average unit cost by approximately 72%

-Unsold inventory represents a capital lock-in of approximately $2.71 million

-Multiple vendors show high profit margins but low sales volume

-Inventory turnover demonstrates weak correlation with profitability

-Business Recommendations

-Diversify vendor partnerships to reduce supply chain and operational risk

-Re-evaluate pricing strategies for low-sales, high-margin vendors

-Apply bulk purchasing selectively to balance cost savings and inventory efficiency

-Reduce slow-moving inventory through optimized purchasing and clearance strategies

-Strengthen marketing and distribution channels for underperforming vendors

-7. Next Steps

-Integrate real-time or near-real-time sales data for continuous monitoring

-Extend analysis to include seasonality and demand forecasting

-Implement automated alerts for declining vendor performance

-Simulate alternative pricing strategies to optimize margin and sales volume
+---

+# **Vendor Performance Analysis for Retail & Wholesale Optimization**

+---

+## **1. Executive Summary**

+This project presents a comprehensive **Vendor Performance Analysis** aimed at improving profitability, inventory efficiency, and vendor decision-making in the retail and wholesale domain.
+Using exploratory data analysis and statistical validation, the study identifies key drivers of sales, profit margins, inventory turnover, and vendor dependency.

+The analysis uncovers actionable insights such as over-reliance on a small group of vendors, inefficiencies in inventory movement, and opportunities for pricing and promotional optimization.
+These insights are translated into clear business recommendations to support strategic and operational decisions.

+---

+## **2. Business Problem**

+Effective inventory and vendor management are critical to sustaining profitability in competitive retail and wholesale environments.
+Businesses often face challenges such as unsold inventory, inconsistent vendor performance, and margin erosion due to suboptimal pricing strategies.

+### **Key Business Objectives**

+* Identify underperforming brands requiring pricing or promotional adjustments
+* Determine top vendors contributing to sales and gross profit
+* Analyze the impact of bulk purchasing on unit cost reduction
+* Evaluate inventory turnover to minimize holding costs
+* Compare profitability patterns between high-performing and low-performing vendors

+---

+## **3. Methodology**

+A structured, data-driven approach was followed to ensure reliable and business-relevant insights.

+### **Data Understanding & Preparation**

+* Reviewed vendor-level sales, purchase, pricing, and inventory metrics
+* Identified missing values, zero sales records, and extreme outliers
+* Filtered data to focus on profitable and active transactions

+### **Exploratory Data Analysis (EDA)**

+* Summary statistics to understand distribution and variability
+* Detection of negative profit, zero sales, and high-cost anomalies
+* Visualization of price, volume, freight cost, and turnover patterns

+### **Analytical Techniques**

+* Correlation analysis to assess relationships between pricing, sales, and profit
+* Vendor segmentation based on sales contribution and profit margins
+* Confidence interval analysis and hypothesis testing for margin comparison

+---

+## **4. Skills**

+### **Technical Skills**

+* Python (Pandas, NumPy, Matplotlib, Seaborn)
+* Exploratory Data Analysis (EDA)
+* Statistical Analysis & Hypothesis Testing
+* Data Cleaning & Feature Filtering
+* Business Metric Interpretation

+### **Analytical & Business Skills**

+* Translating data insights into business recommendations
+* Identifying operational and financial inefficiencies
+* Vendor performance evaluation
+* Inventory and pricing strategy analysis

+---

+## **5. Results & Business Recommendations**

+### **Key Findings**

+* A small group of top vendors contributes ~65% of total purchases, indicating dependency risk
+* Several brands show high profit margins but low sales volume, suggesting pricing or visibility issues
+* Bulk purchasing reduces unit costs by approximately 72%, improving profitability
+* Significant capital is locked in slow-moving inventory, impacting cash flow
+* High-selling vendors operate on lower margins compared to low-volume vendors

+### **Business Recommendations**

+* Re-evaluate pricing for low-sales, high-margin brands to drive volume growth
+* Diversify vendor partnerships to reduce supply chain risk
+* Leverage bulk purchasing strategically to maintain competitive pricing
+* Optimize slow-moving inventory through demand-based purchasing and clearance strategies
+* Improve marketing and distribution efforts for underperforming vendors

+---

+## **6. Statistical Validation**

+To validate observed profitability differences, hypothesis testing was performed.

+### **Hypothesis Testing**

+* **Null Hypothesis (H₀):** No significant difference in profit margins between top and low-performing vendors
+* **Alternative Hypothesis (H₁):** A significant difference exists between the two groups

+### **Result**

+* The null hypothesis was rejected, confirming statistically significant differences in profitability models

+### **Business Implication**

+* High-margin vendors benefit from pricing strength but lack volume
+* High-volume vendors should focus on cost optimization to improve margins

+---

+## **7. Next Steps**

+Future enhancements can further strengthen the analytical depth and business impact.

+### **Proposed Extensions**

+* Incorporate time-series analysis for seasonal demand patterns
+* Build predictive models for vendor sales and inventory forecasting
+* Develop an interactive dashboard for real-time vendor monitoring
+* Integrate external data such as promotions, region, and customer demand

+---

+### **About This Project**

+This project demonstrates an end-to-end **data analytics workflow**, from problem understanding to business recommendation, designed to reflect industry-level thinking while showcasing strong analytical fundamentals suitable for an entry-level Data Analyst role.

+---